A Local's Guide to The Best Places to Eat in Oahu Hawaii

 Where to eat in Kaneohe...

-My favorite place on Oahu.
+Haleiwa Joe’s at Haiku Garden is my favorite place on Oahu and one of the best places to eat in Hawaii.
 I really cannot stress how much I recommend you go here.
 Dining here makes you feel like you are eating dinner in Jurassic Park and, to make it even better, the food is also to die for.

 Go early, put your name in (make sure you request a table on the edge so you have a clear view) then walk around the gardens below until your table is ready.
 It is a 15-30 min drive from Honolulu, depending on traffic.